 Date: April 19, 2017

 Contact: Anne Strong

 Telephone: (301) 279-9697

-History Associates collected nearly 500 historic images for the exhibits which are featured on the exhibition panels, film pieces, and interactive computer displays.
-Working with over 150 repositories all over the world, History Associates negotiated image rights for colonial paintings, engravings, maps, and daguerreotypes.
+HAI collected nearly 500 historic images for the exhibits which are featured on the exhibition panels, film pieces, and interactive computer displays.
+Working with over 150 repositories all over the world, HAI negotiated image rights for colonial paintings, engravings, maps, and daguerreotypes.
 The resulting imagery enhances the immersive experiences, including an interactive display of revolutionary war propaganda, floor-sized maps of the campaign in New York, and expansive murals of iconic Revolutionary War artwork.

 About the Museum of the American Revolution

 The Museum of the American Revolution explores the dynamic story of the American Revolution using its rich collection of Revolutionary-era weapons, personal items, letters, diaries, and works of art.
 Immersive galleries, theater experiences, and recreated historical environments bring to life the events, people, and ideals of our nation’s founding and engage people in the history and continuing relevance of the American Revolution.
 Located just steps away from Independence Hall, Carpenters’ Hall, and Franklin Court, the Museum serves as a portal to the region’s many Revolutionary sites, sparking interest, providing context, and encouraging exploration.
 The Museum is a private, non-profit, and non-partisan organization.
 For more information, visit www.AmRevMuseum.org or call 877.740.1776.